victornicolet/parsynt/ISSUES.md

 # Sketch solving
 - Sub-optimal use of non-linear operator.
 We should first try to solve the sketch with arith only, that would be much faster (for example in the plynomial or atoi examples).
+- Some holes are sometimes left unfilled (unreachable code for example).

 # Variable discovery